marcinbiegun/taskpaper-to-slack/README.md

 ## Example

-You have this taskpaper file:
+This taskpaper file:

 ```
 Monday, 11 Feb: @slack(B05KSNDD4/p1549566229043400)
 	- read emails @done spent 40m
 	lunch break 1h
 	- release new version @doing
+		- ping support team about the release
 	- comment on pull requests
 ```

-The corresponding Slack message will be replaced with:
+Is posted to Slack as:

 ```
 :calendar: *Monday, 11 Feb*
 :done: read emails
 :doing: release new version
+     :todo: ping support team about the release
 :todo: comment on pull requests
 ```